wonsunahn/CS1541_Project2/README.md

 # Source code newly added as part of Project 2.
 CacheLine.h : A cache line (a.k.a. a cache block) with tag, valid bit, dirty bit, and age.
-Counter.h : A counter, pure and simple.
+Counter.h : A counter for statistics reporting.
 DRAM.h : DRAM memory, which mostly acts like a cache that always hits.
 MemObj.cpp / MemObj.h : Parent class for all memory objects (caches and DRAM).
 MemRequest.cpp / MemRequest.h : Memory request that gets passed around memory objects.
-log2i.cpp / log2i.h : Contains the log2i function, a log2 for integers.
+WriteBuffer.h : Write buffer attached to the processor pipeline log2i.cpp / log2i.h : Contains the log2i function, a log2 for integers.

 # Directory newly added as part of Project 2.
 doc/ : Directory where Doxygen documentation of the source code is kept.

 # Source code inherited from Project 1 with small modifications.
-five_stage_solution : **Reference solution binary** for the project.
+five_stage_solution(.linux/.exe/.mac) : **Reference solution** binaries for each OS.
 Makefile : The build script for the Make tool. config.c / config.h : Functions used to parse and read in the processor configuration file.
 CPU.c / CPU.h : Implements the five stages of the processor pipeline, modified to consider memory stalls.